AdaCore/training_material/courses/fundamentals_of_ada/180_polymorphism.rst

       .. code:: Ada

-         type Root is tagged null record;
+         type Animal is tagged null record;
-         function Root_Function (Some_Var : Integer) return Root;
+         function Feed_Treats (Number_Of_Treats : Integer) return Animal;

 * If the child adds fields, all such subprograms have to be overridden

       .. code:: Ada

-         type Root is tagged null record;
+         type Animal is tagged null record;
-         function Root_Function (Some_Var : Integer) return Root;
+         function Feed_Treats (Number_Of_Treats : Integer) return Animal;

-         type Child is new Root with null record;
+         type Dog is new Animal with null record;
-         --  OK, Root_Function is implicitly inherited
+         --  OK, Feed_Treats is implicitly inherited

-         type Child1 is new Root with record
+         type Bulldog is new Animal with record Has_Underbite : Boolean;
-            Field : Integer;
          end record;
-         --  ERROR no implicitly inherited function Root_Function
+         --  ERROR no implicitly inherited function Feed_Treats

 * Primitives returning abstract types have to be abstract

       .. code:: Ada

-         type Root is abstract tagged null record;
+         type Animal is abstract tagged null record;
-         function Root_Function (Some_Var : Integer) return Root is abstract;
+         function Feed_Treats (Number_Of_Treats : Integer) return Animal is abstract;

 --------------------------
 Controlling Result (2/2)